Katie Suzuki Music Lessons

 YouTube is amazing!
 We access all sorts of video topics via this platform and it has changed forever how we learn new information and skills.

 However, learning a music instrument can take more than just video instruction to get right.
 Teacher support is a central and crucial part of developing these skills.
 Parental support is also important when involving young children, so both the child and parent need support to guide them together as a learning team.

 The Suzuki method is revolutionary in this regard, as it trains the parent and child together.
 The parent is able to assist the child where needed during home lessons, and a quick video recording from a phone or tablet can be uploaded to this site, enabling constructive feedback as required.
 If more is needed, additional one-on-one real time webcam lessons are available.

-The Suzuki Institute supports teachers by training them to the highest teaching standards.
-This training program ensures that each teacher delivers students the best of this method, all over the world.
-The Suzuki method is unfortunately not always accessible because a Suzuki trained teacher is not available.
-As a trained and registered teacher of the Suzuki method, I've created this website as my way of bridging this gap, to bring Suzuki to more people.
+Most countries have a Suzuki Institute (here is the NZ Suzuki Institute) which supports teachers by providing training and professional development.
+This ensures that every Suzuki teacher delivers students the best of this method, all over the world.
+However in some locations there is no trained Suzuki teacher available locally.
+That is why I have created this website, as my way of bridging this gap, to bring Suzuki music lessons to more people.